Small-time fluctuations for the bridge of a sub-Riemannian diffusion: Abstract

 \section{Abstract}

 We consider small-time asymptotics for diffusion processes conditioned by their initial and final positions, under the assumption that the diffusivity has a sub-Riemannian structure, not necessarily of constant rank.
-We show that, when the endpoints are joined by a unique path of minimal energy, the conditioned diffusion converges weakly to that path.
-We show further that, when the endpoints lie outside the sub-Riemannian cut locus, the fluctuations of the conditioned diffusion from the minimal energy path, suitably rescaled, converge to a Gaussian limit.
-The Gaussian limit is characterized in terms of the minimal second variation of the energy functional at the minimal path, the formulation of which is new in this context.
+We show that, if the endpoints are joined by a unique path of minimal energy, and lie outside the sub-Riemannian cut locus, then the fluctuations of the conditioned diffusion from the minimal energy path, suitably rescaled, converge to a Gaussian limit.
+The Gaussian limit is characterized in terms of the bicharacteristic flow, and also in terms of a second variation of the energy functional at the minimal path, the formulation of which is new in this context.